 Instead, the “global” multilateralism characterizing the last fifty years of international economic affairs has been supplanted by an array of more modest, and seemingly less ambitious joint ventures—from regional ventures like the (shaky) European Union and (rising) ASEAN to more diverse collectivities like the Basel Committee on Banking Supervision, the G-20, and upstart BRICS, and now increasing bilateral arrangements after Brexit and stalled TPP negotiations.
 Like their predecessors, these institutions and forums seek to generate global policy responses and export shared policy preferences.
 And in order to do so, they have, despite their more exclusive memberships, adopted the trappings of the more traditional international organizations—by setting agendas, convening summits, crafting agreements of varying scope and content regarding in areas as diverse as currency controls, banking supervision, and macroprudential policy.
 But unlike the multilateral institutions that have largely defined international cooperation in the wake of the Second World War, these institutions are markedly different—and less grandiose than their predecessors.
 More modest in size, formality, and even inclusiveness, they play small ball on the court of international affairs, and embrace what can be described distinctively “minilateral” strategies of economic statecraft.

-In his most recent book, Minilateralism, Professor Brummer provides a brief overview of these new arrangements, and argues that there are patterns among them that can be identified and give understanding to their seeming complexity and chaos.
+In his book, Minilateralism, Professor Brummer provides a brief overview of these new arrangements, and argues that there are patterns among them that can be identified and give understanding to their seeming complexity and chaos.